HxrshRaj/system-analysis-notes/README.md

 - Limitations

 These notes are based on practical experience building and analyzing software systems and are written to improve decision-making clarity.
+## Why This Repository Exists

+These notes were written to develop clarity in reasoning around real-world software systems where ideal conditions rarely exist.

+Rather than focusing on implementation details, the emphasis is on:
+- understanding constraints,
+- evaluating trade-offs,
+- and forming defensible design conclusions.

+This repository reflects how I approach ambiguous problems: break them down, reason systematically, and document decisions clearly.